magento/devdocs/guides/v2.2/install-gde/prereq/nginx.md

 *	[Clone the git repository]({{ page.baseurl }}/install-gde/prereq/dev_install.html)

-For this example, we'll install using Composer and the Command Line.
+For this example, we'll install using Composer and the command line.

 {:.bs-callout .bs-callout-info}
 You cannot use the Web Setup Wizard when installing Magento on nginx.
 You must use the command line.